 London St Pancras as King’s Cross Exterior (In the films)

-Situated along Euston Road, the beautiful red brick architecture of St Pancras is hard to miss.
-So beautiful is this building, that the decision was taken to film the exterior of the hotel and label it as King’s Cross station in the film.
+Situated along Euston Road, the beautiful red brick architecture of St Pancras International Station is hard to miss.
+So beautiful is this building, that the decision was taken to film the exterior of the Eurostar departure station and label it as King’s Cross station in the film.

-So despite confusing tourists ever since, head to St Pancras if you want to see where ‘King’s Cross’ was filmed in the movies.
-If you’re looking for a luxurious place to stay in London, then the St. Pancras Renaissance Hotel London is a five-star accommodation in the heart of the city complete with a Harry Potter-esque staircase.
+And so despite confusing tourists ever since, head to St Pancras if you want to see where ‘King’s Cross’ was filmed in the movies.
+If you’re looking for a luxurious place to stay in London, then the nearby St. Pancras Renaissance Hotel London is a five-star accommodation in the heart of the city complete with a Harry Potter-esque staircase.
 Check prices and availability here.